Songfacts®: You can leave comments about the song at the bottom of the page.

 This was used in the movie The Big Chill.
 It plays at Alex' funeral.

-Marrianne Faithful, who was Mick Jagger's girlfriend, said this was about her drug use.
+Marrianne Faithful, who was Mick Jagger's girlfriend, claimed that her drug use was the inspiration for this song.

 In 2004, Coke used this in commercials for C2, a lower calorie, lower carb version of their regular soda.